SoulDaMeep/WheelContactOverlay/README.md

 - Why does the 3D wheel overlay lag behind or is stuttery?
     Your framerate doesnt match the framerate at which it is drawn.
     Framerates that give smooth output: 30, 60, 120 . . .

+- Why doesnt it work in online games?
+    Being able to see which wheel that is currently making contact could be used to determine if the user has gotten a flip reset which could be against TOS as that could give a competitive advantage.